RupeshKumar4511/Operating-System/README.md

 <br>
 <b>Very Important Point</b>
 <br>
-Before loading a program into the main memory the os allocates a virtual address space .Virtual address space is the set of all addresses that a process can use to access memory.
+Before loading a program into the main memory the os creates process and allocates a virtual address space.
+Virtual address space is the set of all addresses(range of address) that a process can use to access memory.
 <br>
 Suppose a 32-bit process has a virtual address space of 4 GB:
 <br>